-The Company recognize revenue in accordance with Accounting Standards Codification ("ASC") 606, Revenue from Contracts with Customer.
+The Company recognizes revenue in accordance with ASC 606, Revenue from Contracts with Customers.
 Under ASC 606, revenue is recognized when a customer obtains control of promised goods or services, in an amount that reflects the consideration which the Company expects to receive in exchange for those goods or services.
 To determine revenue recognition for arrangements that are within the scope of ASC 606, the Company performs the following five steps: (i) identify the contract(s) with a customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligations in the contract; and (v) recognize revenue when (or as) the entity satisfies a performance obligation.